-Forthcoming from ELJ Publications, Maternal Imagination – a poetry collection giving a feminist perspective on the monstrous body, since so many cultural texts attribute fault to the mother: her imagination, accusations of sex with demons or animals, and even contemporary issues like thalidomide and radiation.
-It’s due out September 2017, but you can read excerpts from it here:
+Forthcoming from Sable Books, Conjoining – a poetry collection giving a feminist perspective on the monstrous body, since so many cultural texts attribute fault to the mother: her imagination, accusations of sex with demons or animals, and even contemporary issues like thalidomide and radiation.
+It’s due out January 2018, but you can read excerpts from it here:

 “Rachel,” in Angle: A Journal of Poetry in English (scroll to page 69).

 “The Girl Who Gave Birth to Rabbits,” in Hermeneutic Chaos.

 A Is For A-ké, The Chinese Monster; and the Tragedy of P, His Parasitic Twin (Dancing Girl Press, 2015)